How to Fix WordPress RSS Feed Errors

 Edit Function.php Theme File

-Review the functions.php code for recent changes, syntax errors, or custom snippets causing RSS feed errors.
-Add // at the beginning of each suspicious line to temporarily deactivate them.
-After making your changes, save the file.
+Review the functions.php code for recent changes, syntax errors, or custom snippets that may be causing RSS feed errors.
+Look for lines that call echo, print, or var_dump outside of a hook callback, PHP syntax errors such as mismatched brackets or missing semicolons, and any recently added code that does not include an is_feed() check.
+Add // at the beginning of each suspicious line to comment it out temporarily.
+Save the file.

 check for errors in functions.php